 My journey into the world of privacy started with Bram Hoovers and Almar van der Krogt.
 We started around 2015 working together on the first privacy guidelines for mobile apps at Philips, and I’ve been hooked ever since.
 Thanks, gentlemen!

-And thank you, Hester Bruikman-Pagán for your time and feedback! 🙏
+Thank you, Hester Bruikman-Pagán for your time and feedback! 🙏

 Privacy: And How to Get It Back (Great book) – B. J. Mendelson

 Ethical Design Manifesto (I follow this) – Indie

 A Technie’s Rough Guide to GDPR (More on the law) – Cennydd Bowles